Hi! My name is Elaine, and I am the creator of this website and the author of The Family Cruise Companion’s Guide to

 A Family Cruise Makes Travel With Kids Easier

 Both of my children received their first passports before their first birthdays.
-(They are now ages 11 and 6.)
-In the past 10 years, we have sailed on 25 family cruises (& counting), and have been able to visit much of the globe by cruise ship.
-With itineraries that included Europe (Spain, France, Italy, Montenegro, Croatia ), the Caribbean (including Cuba, Jamaica, Aruba, Bonaire, Curacao, Virgin Islands, the Bahamas, Cozumel, St. Martin/St. Maarten, Grenada, Barbados, St. Lucia, Antigua and Puerto Rico), South and Central America (Panama, Venezuela, Costa Rica, Argentina, Uruguay, Chile ), Asia (China, Hong Kong, Thailand, Vietnam, Singapore, India ), Australia, New Zealand, the islands of the South Pacific (including Fiji, Vanuatu, and New Caledonia), and the Middle East (Oman and the UAE).
-For us, cruising has been a very fun, convenient and efficient way to see lots of the world.
+We have now sailed on 30+ family cruises (& counting), and have been able to visit much of the globe by cruise ship.
+With itineraries that included Europe (Spain, France, Italy, Montenegro, Croatia, Greece ), the Caribbean (including Cuba, Jamaica, Aruba, Bonaire, Curacao, Virgin Islands, the Bahamas, Cozumel, St. Martin/St. Maarten, Grenada, Barbados, St. Lucia, Antigua, and Puerto Rico), South and Central America (Panama, Venezuela, Costa Rica, Argentina, Uruguay, Chile ), Asia (China, Hong Kong, Thailand, Vietnam, Singapore, India ), Australia, New Zealand, the islands of the South Pacific (including Fiji, Vanuatu, and New Caledonia), and the Middle East (Oman and the UAE).
+For us, cruising has been a very fun, convenient, and efficient way to see lots of the world.

 So why do I say cruising is more accessible?
 Because it is easier.
 Think about how much work goes into planning a 2-week land-based tour of Europe (or anywhere, for that matter).
 Picking the cities.
 Timing.
 Internal transportation.
 The logistics of packing and unpacking and hauling your kids over a continent.
 Contrast that with looking at various cruise itineraries and picking one that appeals.
 And using that as a jumping-off point to see what you want to see.
 Much of the hard logistic work is covered.
 And it allows you to maximize your travel time.
 You focus on the extras and the sweet stuff.